Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 The Debt Factor

-I never take lightly on the debt.
+I never take it lightly on the debt.
 Any company that has gone out of business has a debt repayment issue.

 So the company may or may not do well, but there are high chances that they can have hiccups in bad times if there is high debt.